x2lev/dotfiles/.dotfiles/README.md

-Don't forget to also copy the following files: \n /etc/gamemode.ini
+Don't forget to also copy the following files: <br />
+/etc/gamemode.ini